 2. Send three letters of recommendation directly to the Director of the MCJ program from professors, employers, etc. who can comment on your strengths and potential for success in the MCJ.
 These letters may be mailed directly by the individual writing the letter, or collected by you in sealed and signed envelopes and included in one package along with your written essay.
 Recommendation forms that can be used in conjunction with letters of recommendation are not required but are preferred.
 These Recommendation forms can be downloaded by clicking the above link.

 3. Send the personal statement and sample of writing described on the home page directly to the Director of the MCJ program.

 The address for the three letters of recommendation and the essay is:

-Dr. Michael Tapia, Graduate Program Director, Master of Criminal Justice Program
+Dr. Mike Tapia, Graduate Program Director, Master of Criminal Justice Program

 Department of Criminal Justice, MSC 3487

 If you are an international student, you must make application through the Office of International Student and Scholar Services.